GGNado/Website_QuantumSatEst_py/README.md

 - **Uvicorn Server**: The application runs on **Uvicorn**, a lightning-fast ASGI server that enables asynchronous capabilities and handles high loads of traffic efficiently, providing real-time responsiveness.

+- **Jinja Templates**: The frontend of the website uses **Jinja**, a templating engine, to dynamically render HTML pages based on data from the backend.
+Jinja allows for efficient generation of pages, like repair status updates or customer records, based on the data pulled from the MySQL database.

 - **MySQL Database Integration**: All data related to repair requests, customer details, equipment, and status are stored and managed through a **MySQL database**, ensuring data consistency and reliability.

 - **Repair Management System**: The system tracks repair requests, equipment status updates, customer information, and service history to provide a seamless experience for both customers and business administrators.